-Using SQLAlchemy to Connect and Use Clickzetta Lakehouse
+Using SQLAlchemy to Connect to Singdata Lakehouse

 Introduction

 SQLAlchemy is an SQL toolkit and Object-Relational Mapping (ORM) system for the Python programming language.
 It provides comprehensive and flexible SQL functionality for Python application development, making database operations more convenient.
-Clickzetta Lakehouse, as a high-performance data warehouse service, now supports SQLAlchemy, making it easier for users to perform data operations and analysis.
+Singdata Lakehouse, as a high-performance data warehouse service, now supports SQLAlchemy, making it easier for users to perform data operations and analysis.

 Installation